opencast/opencast-docker/README.md

 ## Build

 If you want to build the images yourself, there is a `Makefile` with the necessary `docker build` commands for all distributions.
-Running `make` in the root directory will create these images.
-To customize the build you can override these variables:
+Running `make` in the root directory will create all images.
+To customize the build, you can override these variables:

 -   `OPENCAST_REPO`<br>
      The git repository to clone Opencast from.
 The default is the upstream repository, but you can use your own fork.